ThibaultSchowing/PBI-Scope/README.md

 - Optional private datasets from `private_data/` (validated and merged by source)
 - Host genomes resolved from NCBI RefSeq

+> **Note**: PBI is dependent on PhageScope as its primary data source.
+Regarding data such as Host range or lifestyle, unavailable data were predicted using various tools (e.g. DeepHost).
+Refer to [the publication](https://academic.oup.com/nar/article/52/D1/D756/7334092) for more information. **PhageScope updates available shortly !**

 Outputs are stored in a shared Docker volume and exposed through:

 - DuckDB metadata database